 Hi Candice,

-If invited to more than one bridal shower for the same bride, you are under no obligation to attend a second shower.
-Personally, I would simply RSVP that you can’t make it.
-You do not send a gift to a shower if you do not attend.
+If you are invited to more than one bridal shower for the same bride, you are not obligated to attend both.
+Personally, I would simply RSVP to one that you can’t make it.
+And you don’t send a gift to a shower if you don’t attend.
+Our @AskaRealBride covers when gifting is required in this article, “When Do I Take a Gift: Wedding Edition.”

-However, if you would like to attend or feel that you should, then you only need to take a gift to the first shower.
-The bride should be aware that you were at a previous shower and would not expect a second gift.
-If don’t want to go the shower “empty handed,” then decide on a total gift budget and divide your budget between the three gifts.
+However, if you would like to or feel that you should attend both showers, you only need to take a gift to the first shower.
+The bride should know you were at a previous shower and would not expect a second gift.
+If you don’t want to go to the shower “empty-handed,” then decide on a total gift budget and divide it between the three gifts because you should also give the couple a wedding gift in addition to the shower gift or gifts.

 For example:

 Of course, you can adjust the percentages to your preference.
-Your budget should be determined by your closeness to the couple and how much you can afford/or want to spend.
+Your budget should be determined by your closeness to the couple and how much you can afford/want to spend.
 There is no “right” amount to spend.
+For more info on this wedding gift spending, see my article, “How Much Should I Spend on a Wedding Gift?“